acn-gen-tomita/binary-zone/README.md

 ### Register

 Register a new AWS account.
+See [Setup Login](./book/registration.html) for more information.

 ```sh
 aws-keychain register --qr-path <path> --txt-path <path>